This article was originally published on 26 February 2018 and modified on 29 May 2019.

 |For the next $1,500,000

 For more information, visit www.fiig.com.au/private/services/custodial-service

 Many bonds trade in minimum face value parcels of $500,000 in the OTC market.
 However, some bond dealer/brokers provide services where bonds can be directly purchased by investors in smaller parcels sizes of $50,000 and $10,000.
 FIIG Securities has over 400 bonds available in smaller parcels from $10,000.

-ASX listed bonds and hybrid securities don’t have any minimum purchase amount, but the range of available bonds and liquidity is small.
+ASX listed bonds and hybrid securities don’t have any minimum purchase amount, but the range of available bonds is small and liquidity is low.